jonbnewman/mobx-store-provider/README.md

   Store provider factory.
 Use this to create a new `StoreProvider` which you can use to supply a store to your application.

-  You can optionally (likely should) supply a `storeIdentifier`, this identifier is used when other parts of your application need to use the same store.
+  You can optionally supply a `storeIdentifier`, this identifier is used when other parts of your application need to use the same store.
 By supplying the same identifier, you are ensured the same store is being supplied.

-  Note: If your application will only ever have one store, then you can omit the `storeIdentifier`.
+  **Note:** If your application will only ever have one store, then you can omit the `storeIdentifier`.

   - Returns a **StoreProvider** instance: